 Social Media– Follow Hamilton County EMHSA on Facebook, Twitter, Instagram, and find us on Nextdoor for preparedness information, as well as weather alerts and warnings!
 Weather alerts & warnings are automatically posted to Facebook and Twitter via the National Weather Service.

-There are four basic criteria to activate the sirens:
+There are three basic criteria to activate the sirens:

 - The National Weather Service issues a Tornado Warning for Hamilton County

 - A tornado is reported by a local public safety official

 - A dangerous situation occurs which requires the public to seek shelter immediately and obtain information from a news outlet, TV or radio station, on what the hazard is in your area.